im-sanka/ZebraX/Readme.md

 ## 📄 License

-This project was created for the Google ADK Hackathon 2025.
+This project was created for the Google ADK Capstone Project 2025.

 ---